Gas Prices Are Going Up Again. Here Are 23 Ways to Save Money on Gas

 How to Save on Gas at the Pump

-1. Use Apps to Find the Cheapest Gas
+3. Use Even More Apps to Find Cheap Gas

 Look for the cheapest gas stations along any of the routes you normally drive for work or shopping.
 Don’t wait until your tank is near empty and be forced to buy gas wherever is closest.